KarthikRevanuru/KarthikRevanuru.github.io/projects.md

 ---

 # Projects

+* ## NLP modules for Noisy Data
+Built data extraction modules for various highly domain specific large contracts, that can even deal with noisy text (result of OCR).
+Built document categorization system that can automatically categorize and rename hundreds of different types of large documents and is extremely fast.
+Built a NLP module that can extract and cross verifies extremely sensitive information from multiple legal documents and reports the anomalies.
+Built a named entity recognition system using different machine learning and NLP techniques for highly domain specific data, which can work with very low amount of training data.
+Designed and built a novel algorithm using manchine-learning, that can extract structured data from hundreds of different types of tables like multi-line cells, cells separated only by a single space etc.

+* ## Voice Assitant for Customer Support
+Built a voice assitant to answer customer queries in realtime.
+Have designed and built the entire pipeline from converting speech to text, classifing if it's a pre existing query in database and final model deployment.
+Model was well received as it reduced work load on call center agents.
+One of the major challanges was sentence boundary detection and i solved it in an entirely differnt way and created an IP for it.

+* ## NSFW detector
+Developed a NSFW detector which masks the NSFW content from video and images.
+I’ve done entire data annotation in an unsupervised way​ and created an IP for it

 * ## Multi Modal Brain Tumor Segmentation
 Working on segmentation of intrinsically heterogeneous (in appearance, shape, and histology) brain tumors namely Gliomas from multi-institutional pre-operative MRI scans.Wrote python scripts to pre-process MR Images.
 Trained a Random forest to segment Gliomas with a dice coefficiant of 0.76.
 Developing a deep-learning based approach to generate better segmentations.
 [Report](../assets/documents/projects/BRATS.pdf){:target="_blank"}